Parameter Estimation For Multivariate Generalized Gaussian Distributions: Introduction

 \section{Introduction}

 \PARstart{U}{nivariate} and multivariate generalized Gaussian distributions (GGDs) have received much attention in the literature.
+Historically, this family of distributions has been introduced in \cite{subbotin1923law}.
 Some properties of these distributions have been reported in several papers such as~\cite{Gomez1998,Gomez2002,Song2006}.
 These properties include various stochastic representations, simulation methods and probabilistic characteristics.
 GGDs belong to the family of elliptical distributions (EDs)~\cite{Fang-90a, Fang-90b}, originally introduced by Kelker in \cite{kelker1970distribution} and studied in~\cite{Rangaswamy1993,Rangaswamy1995}.
-Interestingly, for particular values of the shape parameter $\beta$, some GGDs, $v$-spherical distributions \cite{Fernandez1995} and spherically invariant random vector (SIRV) distributions~\cite{Yao73} can share the same definitions, as illustrated in Fig.~\ref{fig:SIRV_MGDD}.
-However, in general, these families of distributions are different.
+For $\beta \in (0,1]$, Multivariate GGDs (MGGDs) are a subset of the spherically invariant random vector (SIRV) distributions.
+For $\beta>1$, MGGDs are no longer SIRV distributions as illustrated in Fig.~\ref{fig:SIRV_MGDD} (for more details, see \cite{gomez2008multivariate}).

-Multivariate GGDs (MGGDs) have been used intensively in the image processing community.
+MGGDs have been used intensively in the image processing community.
 Indeed, including Gaussian and Laplacian distributions as special cases, MGGDs are potentially interesting for modeling the statistical properties of various images or features extracted from these images.
 In particular, the distribution of wavelet or curvelet coefficients has been shown to be modeled accurately by GGDs \cite{Mallat1989,Chang2000a,Chang2000b,Boubchir2005}.
 This property has been exploited for many image processing applications including image denoising \cite{Moulin1999,Sendur2002,Cho2005,Cho2009}, context-based image retrieval \cite{Do2002,Verdoolaege2008}, image thresholding \cite{Bazi2007} or texture classification in industrial problems \cite{Scharcanski2007}.
 Other applications involving GGDs include radar \cite{Desai2003}, video coding and denoising \cite{Coban1996,Bicego2008,Yang2009} or biomedical signal processing \cite{Bicego2008,Elguebaly2010,LeCam2009}.
-Finally, it is interesting to note that a specific attention has been recently devoted to complex GGDs in \cite{Novey2001,Novey2009}.
+Finally, it is interesting to note that complex GGDs have been recently studied in \cite{Novey2001,Novey2009} and that multivariate regression models with generalized Gaussian errors have been considered in \cite{liu2008multivariate}.